Interference and Suppression

 Discussion:

-A band-reject filter (also known as a notch filter) will block signals within a specific frequency range while allowing signals outside that range to pass.
+A band-reject filter (also known as a notch filter) will block signals within a specific frequency range while allowing signals outside that range either side of the band to pass.
 This type of filter is used to eliminate unwanted signals or interference within a certain frequency band, while still permitting the transmission or reception of signals on other frequencies.

 Band-reject filters are useful for removing specific sources of interference, such as a strong signal on a nearby frequency, without affecting the overall performance of the communication system.